Quote For The Day

 - Joseph Campbell, 'The Power of Myth'

-Jul 5, 2007 "All men dream: but not equally.
-Those who dream by night in the dusty recesses of their minds wake in the day to find that it was vanity: but the dreamers of the day are dangerous men, for they may act their dream with open eyes, to make it possible."
+"All men dream: but not equally.
+Those who dream by night in the dusty recesses of their minds wake in the day to find that it was vanity: but the dreamers of the day are dangerous men, for they make act their dream with open eyes, to make it possible."

 - T.E.
 Lawrence, 'Seven Pillars of Wisdom,' 1926